How I Check a Car AC Compressor — A Complete, Real-World Guide

 Relays can sometimes fail intermittently, which causes inconsistent cooling.

-How I Check for Low Refrigerant (Safely)
+How To Check for Low Refrigerant (Safely)

 Low refrigerant is one of the most common reasons a compressor won’t engage.